• Navigating the Maze: Understanding and Conquering Anxiety Through Therapy in Lubbock, TX

 Anxiety is a complex condition that manifests differently in every person.
 But for many, it can feel like a maze with no apparent escape.
 Anxiety can cause feelings of overwhelming worry, avoidance of anxiety-provoking situations, and physical symptoms like sweating and trembling.
-Understanding anxiety is the first step toward conquering it, and Journeys Counseling Center in Lubbock, Texas, is here to help you understand anxiety and how you can manage it through therapy.
+Understanding anxiety is the first step toward conquering it, and Journeys Counseling Center in Lubbock, Texas, is here to help you learn to manage it through therapy.

 What Causes Anxiety?